hragsarkissian/webscraping-repo/README.md

 This is a demonstration of basic web scraping that is implemented on server-side and saved into the database for every link posted on the entire platform.

-Web Scraping in the class of web api controller.
+//Web Scraping in the class of web api controller.

 [Route, HttpPost]